gbrrestoration/rrap-mds-knowledge-hub/shared definitions/interactions/competition.md

 ## Definition

-Coral growth and survival rate at different age classes for different coral groups
+Direct competition natural to natural and natural to enhanced coral ?

 ## Processing stage